 Cala Fuili

-Like a fairytale, this beach hides behind a forest and can be found by climbing down a staircase.
+Like a fairytale, this beach hides behind a forest.
+You can get there via a staircase of about 250 steps (not fun on the way back up).
 This is the last beach you can reach by car from Cala Gonone, and where the trail to Cala Luna starts.

 Water is almost immediately deep, and the cove is actually pebbly – so it’s not the most comfortable place and actually not suitable to children.
-The secluded area is granted to gift you with a magical experience, away from your worries and the modern world’s noise.
+The secluded area will offer you a magical experience, away from your worries and the modern world’s noise.

 Cala Luna

-Make sure to read my post A Short Guide To Cala Luna.
+Make sure to read my post A Short Guide To Cala Luna for information on how to get there.

 Cala Goloritzé

 This beach is the symbol of the Orosei Gulf – but it actually belongs to the municipality of Baunei.
 It’s usually the last stop on boat tours of the area.
-You can also get there by hike from the Altopiano del Golgo, where the trail starts but the hike is worth the view!
+You can also get there by hike from the Altopiano del Golgo, where the trail starts.
+The hike is worth the view!

 What To See And Do In Cala Gonone